Frequently Asked Questions

 - What is the best way to stay informed about events at the school?
 You may stay informed by accessing the school website.
 Most events are listed on the website’s school calendar.
 Counselors also have email blasts to parents if the parent has signed up for the email blast with the counselor.

 - How can I get more information about PTSA?
 You can access PTSA information on the school website under the Parent tab.

 - What is the best way to contact teachers?
 The best way to contact a teacher is through email or you may call the school and set up a conference.

 - How can a student change their schedule?
 Schedule changes can only be done the first five days of the semester with a counselor’s approval, after five days it must be approved by the Principal or Assistant Principal of Instruction.

 - Where does my child get the certificates needed for their driver’s permit and license?
 Students must sign-up with Mrs. King in the Front Attendance Office (downstairs of the GA building across from the Principal’s office) and pay the $3.00 fee.
 If you sign up before the end of 1st block, Mrs. King will have your documents ready to pick up by lunch.
 Documents included: ADAP certificate and DDS-1 form (enrollment certification).
 Please note: If you DID NOT take Health in Glynn County Schools, you will have to print your own ADAP certificate from www.dds.ga.gov

 - How is a student signed out from school?
 A parent or guardian must show ID in the office and sign a student out from school.

 - What is the procedure for when a student is absent?
 The student needs to bring in a note with a reason stated for their absence on the first day of their return to school or email the notes to email@example.com

 - Who is the attendance clerk?
-Mrs. Murray and she is located in the Front Attendance Office (downstairs of the GA building)
+Mrs. King and she is located in the Front Attendance Office (downstairs of the GA building)

 - How does a student get their make-up work when they are absent from school?
 You should look on the teacher web pages or ask the teacher when you return.